aircon2/Fitness4Life/README.md

 - As a user, I want to be able to see the list of workouts I need to complete for the week
 - As a user, I want to be able to remove a workout from the list
 - As a user, I want to be able to set leg days and arm days and have the exercises change accordingly
+- As a user, I want to have the option to save my weekly schedule to file
+- As a user, I want to be able to be able to load my weekly schedule from file